Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Cyclicity of weighted backward shift operators

-The aim of this section is to prove that a backward unilateral shift of countable multiplicity is cyclic exactly when it has at most one zero weight.
-In the article \cite{chinese}, written in Chinese, there is a proof for the case when the multiplicity is one, but the author of this paper was unable to read it due to the lack of proper translation.
-The reader can consider the forthcoming theorems as generalizations of that result.
+The aim of this section is to prove that a weighted backward shift operator of countable multiplicity is cyclic exactly when it has at most one zero weight.
+In the article \cite{chinese}, written in Chinese, there is a proof for the case when the multiplicity is one, but the author of the present paper was unable to read it due to the lack of proper translation.
+The reader can consider the forthcoming theorem as a generalization of that result.
+We note that the forthcoming proof was motivated by the solution of \cite[Problem 160]{Halmos}.

-First, in the next theorem we deal with the injective case.
-For technical reasons we consider contractive shifts, but this can be assumed without loss of generality.
-This proof was motivated by the solution of Problem 160 in \cite{Halmos}.